- Download our Moving to Denmark Guide (PDF)

-Transport and driving in Denmark is convenient and efficient.
-Denmark’s roads are in very good condition and congestion is not a major problem.
-There is a comprehensive public transport system in Denmark comprising trains, buses and ferries, so expats who choose not to drive will have plenty of ways to get around.
+Taking public transport and driving in Denmark is convenient and efficient.
+Denmark’s roads are in excellent condition and congestion isn't a major issue.
+There is also a comprehensive public transport system in Denmark comprising trains, buses and ferries, so expats who choose not to drive will have plenty of ways to get around.

-Denmark is also known as one of the world's cycling capitals and expats will find that cycling is indeed a popular way to get around.
-Copenhagen in particular is very cycle-friendly and the government is constantly extending the existing cycling infrastructure.
+Denmark has a reputation as one of the world's cycling capitals, and new arrivals will soon find that this is well-earned.
+Copenhagen, in particular, is exceptionally bike-friendly, and the government is constantly extending the existing cycling infrastructure.

 Public transport in Denmark

-Public transport in Denmark is an efficient and inexpensive way for expats to reach almost any part of the country.
-Many Danes use public transport every day and the Danish government encourages citizens to use it rather than drive their cars.
+Public transport in Denmark is an efficient way for expats to reach almost any part of the country.
+Many Danes use public transport daily, and the Danish government encourages residents to give public transport preference over driving.

 The national rail network in Denmark is operated by Danske Statsbaner (DSB).
-It also operates the S-tog commuter rail network in Copenhagen.
+It also operates the S-train rail network in Copenhagen.
 Expats can use the train to travel between the major cities on all of Denmark’s islands.

 Smaller towns and rural areas in Denmark are serviced by regional trains.
 Long-distance trains run frequently throughout the day and are a relaxing and safe way to travel between cities in Denmark.
-Denmark also has international railway links to Sweden and Germany.
+The country also has international railway links to Sweden and Germany.

 Taxis in Denmark

 Large cities in Denmark will have an abundance of taxis run by many different companies.
-Smaller cities, however, might only have one or two local operators.
-Taxis can be hailed on the street, or can be booked online or via phone.
+Smaller cities might only have one or two local operators.
+Taxis can be hailed off the street, or can be booked online or via phone.

 Driving in Denmark